- About Mannaz

 By Jorgen Thorsell, Justin Bridge and Fiona Gardner

-Dr. Jørgen Thorsell, Justin Bridge and Fiona Gardner are respectively CEO, Managing Director and Senior Consultant at Mannaz Ltd, Hong Kong
+Justin Bridge and Fiona Gardner are respectively Head of Asia-Pacific and Client Manager at Mannaz Ltd, Hong Kong

 Paradoxically, dramatic revolutions that happen with a ‘bang’ are often less dangerous than evolutions that creep in over time.
 A revolution forces you to respond immediately.
 However, an evolution comprises incremental changes that can go unnoticed with catastrophic consequences.